Aerospace CNC Machining

 Titanium became a commonly used aerospace material during the Cold War; now the aerospace industry is a leader in the use of titanium alloys, due to titanium’s fantastic strength to weight ratio.
 Military aircraft make use of titanium for lighter, stronger components that are more cost efficient.

 This metal is an attractive option for aerospace engineering, as it is lighter than aluminium and yet impressively heat and corrosion resistant.
-Its superior resistance occurs when it is treated with carbon fiber reinforced polymers (CFRPs).
+Its superior resistance occurs when it is treated with carbon fibre reinforced polymers (CFRPs).

 From frames to engines, manufacturers look to titanium as an ideal solution to various complex aerospace processes.

-High Temperature Super Alloys
+HIgh Temperature Super Alloys

 In aerospace engineering, materials are being constantly developed and tested to create the best possible solutions for issues such as oxidation, high temperatures, and creep, a material deformation effect exacerbated by particularly high or low temperatures.